-The following sections will discuss the effects of various modeling simplifications and quantify the low flow sediment load into Conowingo Reservoir.
+The following sections will discuss modeling uncertainty and quantify the low flow sediment load into Conowingo Reservoir.

-4.0 IMPACT OF CONOWINGO DAM ON HYDRAULICS AND SEDIMENT TRANSPORT

-The presence of the dam creates a backwater effect, reducing the energy slope, thus reducing velocities and encouraging sedimentation.
-In the area adjacent to Conowingo dam, circulation of water and sediment is directly impacted by both the dam face and how the water is discharged through the dam.
-For low flows less than 86,000 cfs, the water is released through the power plant on the eastern side of the dam.
-The reservoir pool is generally maintained at an elevation of 109.2 feet NGVD 29, with the power plant intakes located over a depth range of 58 feet (from elevation 11.2 to 69.2 feet NGVD 29).
+4.0 IMPACT OF CONOWINGO DAM ON HYDRAULICS AND SEDIMENT TRANSPORT plant on the eastern side of the dam.
+The reservoir pool is generally maintained at an elevation of 109.2 feet NGVD 29, with the power plant intakes located over a depth range of 58 feet ( from elevation 11.2 to 69.2 feet NGVD 29).
 For flows exceeding 86,000 cfs, both the power plant and flood gates pass flow.
 There are 53 flood gates with a crest elevation of 89.2 feet NGVD 29.
 Both the power plant and floodgates pass flow up to approximately 400,000 cfs.
 At higher flows the power plant is shut down with all flow passing through the gates.